 Should you walk into an open house and ask the agent standing there to write an offer for you?
 That’s the heart of this week’s episode.
 But first… Matt and Britton have started a new real estate brokerage, Jackson Fuller Real Estate!
 Congrats to Matt and Britton for their new San Francisco real estate offices in the Westfield at 845 Market St., Suite 450.
+It[s quite a drive from their old office, but since they got i4mt, they have nothing to worry about.
 Unfortunately, in his excitement to move into the new offices, Matt messed up and armed the wrong mic when recording this podcast episode.
 Our amazing audio engineer did his best, but we apologize Matt sounds so distant.

 Matt and Britton started their real estate blog in 2006 and have always had an active online presence, so we start an episode about agency with a comment from one of our listeners.
 Our listeners wrote in about an experience with a listing agent who was acting as a dual agent at their request, based on one of the many articles we’ve published about real estate agency.